everscale-org/docs/src/Decentralize/debot-specifications.md

 ## DInterface specification

-Every DInterface must be discussed and accepted by DeBot Interface Specifications (DIS) Consortium before it can be used in DeBots.
+Every DInterface must be discussed and accepted by DeBot Interface Specifications (DIS) Consortium before it can be used in DeBot.
 All accepted interfaces are published in repo:

 https://github.com/tonlabs/DeBot-IS-consortium